By Philip Taphouse, Command Centre and ServiceNow Programme Manager

 and chat capabilities.
 If an issue or outage occurs, ServiceNow’s

-Virtual Agent automatically sends a message to any employee that
+Virtual Agent automatically sends a message to any

-flag that IT is already working to fix the problem.
+created to flag that IT is already working to fix the problem.

 Unlocking productivity and more meaningful work